 Rupert was regarded as “one of the sharpest people in the tobacco world … an elemental force of nature, a man to be reckoned with”, according to rival tobacco executive Joseph Cullman III (1912 – 2004).

-Sydney Rothman was retained as chairman of Rothmans, and his technical advice was to prove invaluable.
+Rupert retained Sydney Rothman as chairman of Rothmans, and his technical advice was to prove invaluable.

 Rupert had been the first person to introduce the king-size cigarette in his native South Africa.
-Sales grew rapidly after Rupert introduced the king-size filter-tip cigarette to the Rothmans product range.
+Rupert introduced the king-size filter-tip cigarette, 20 percent larger than the standard product, to the Rothmans range, and sales grew rapidly.

 Rothmans maintained the last brougham, a four-wheeled horse-driven carriage, in London.
 Built in 1865, it was used to deliver tobacco to West End clubs and restaurants.
 Its maintenance costs ran to £3,000 a year by 1956.